Microbolometer: Theory of construction

 A microbolometer consists of an array of pixels, each pixel being made up of several layers.
 The cross-sectional diagram shown in Figure 1 provides a generalized view of the pixel.
 Each company that manufactures microbolometers has their own unique procedure for producing them and they even use a variety of different IR absorbing materials.
 In this example the bottom layer consists of a silicon substrate and a readout integrated circuit (ROIC).
 Electrical contacts are deposited and then selectively etched away.
 A reflector, for example, a titanium mirror, is created beneath the IR absorbing material.
 Since some light is able to pass through the absorbing layer, the reflector redirects this light back up to ensure the greatest possible absorption, hence allowing a stronger signal to be produced.
 Next, a sacrificial layer is deposited so that later in the process a gap can be created to thermally isolate the IR absorbing material from the ROIC.
 A layer of absorbing material is then deposited and selectively etched so that the final contacts can be created.
 To create the final bridge like structure shown in Figure 1, the sacrificial layer is removed so that the absorbing material is suspended approximately 2 μm above the readout circuit.
 Because microbolometers do not undergo any cooling, the absorbing material must be thermally isolated from the bottom ROIC and the bridge like structure allows for this to occur.
 After the array of pixels is created the microbolometer is encapsulated under a vacuum to increase the longevity of the device.
 In some cases the entire fabrication process is done without breaking vacuum.

 The microbolometer array is commonly found in two sizes, 320×240 pixels or less expensive 160×120 pixels.
 Current technology has led to the production of devices with 640×480 or 1024x768 pixels.
-There has also been a decrease in the individual pixel dimensions.
-The pixel size was typically 45 μm in older devices and has been decreased to 12 μm in current devices.
-As the pixel size is decreased and the number of pixels per unit area is increased proportionally, an image with higher resolution is created, but with a higher NETD (noise equivalent temperature difference (differential)) due to smaller pixels being less sensitive to IR radiation.
+There has also been a decrease in the individual pixel dimensions that was typically 45 μm in older devices, decreased to 12 μm in the 2000s, and most recently 6 μm in 2025-manufactured microbolometers.
+As pixel dimensions decrease and the number of pixels per unit area of the array increases proportionally, an image with higher resolution is created, but with a higher NETD (noise equivalent temperature difference (differential)) due to smaller pixels being less sensitive to IR radiation.

 Detecting material properties

 There is a wide variety of materials that are used for the detector element in microbolometers.
 A main factor in dictating how well the device will work is the device's responsivity.
 Responsivity is the ability of the device to convert the incoming radiation into an electrical signal.
 Detector material properties influence this value and thus several main material properties should be investigated: TCR, 1/f noise, and resistance.

+A microbolometer array imaging system(MAIS) has potential for medical applications to detect 1-5 Thz signals on the body’s surface created by a non-ionizing radiation generator as of 2025.